Little Black, Wisconsin: History

-The western edge of the six by six mile square that would become Little Black was first surveyed in 1847 by a crew working for the U.S. government.
-That west edge of the town is on the Fourth Principal Meridian, the first north-south line surveyed up through the forests of Wisconsin, from which towns, sections and forties were later measured.
+The outline of the six by six mile square that would become Little Black was surveyed in 1851 by a crew working for the U.S. government.
+The west edge of the town is on the Fourth Principal Meridian, the first north-south line surveyed up through the forests of Wisconsin, from which towns, sections and forties were later measured.
 In October 1854 a different crew of surveyors marked all the section corners in the township, walking through the woods and swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 This Township contains some Swamps, all of which are unfit for cultivation.
 The North West portion is mostly worthless, being almost all Swamp.
 The Land is generally of poor quality, and not good farming land, the soil being poor and the rocks coming to the surface in many places.
 Most of the Timber is Hemlock but where there is Hardwood the land is fair(?) farming land.
 There is no Pine of any consequence.
 The Township is well watered with small streams and in the North part of the Township there is a large Stream of sufficient size for milling purposes, with high banks, rocky bottom and rapid current.
 There are no improvements in the Township.

 Around 1873 the Wisconsin Central Railroad Company built its line up through the forest on the east side of the six-mile square that would become Little Black, heading for Medford and eventually Ashland.
 To finance this undertaking, the railroad was granted half the land for eighteen miles on either side of the track laid - generally the odd sections.
 The railroad built a station at what would become Stetsonville.
 In 1873 a sawmill was built in the hamlet of Little Black - the first in Taylor County.
 One was built in Stetsonville in 1875.
 They were first fed by lumber cut from the surrounding country.

 When Taylor County was formed in 1875, Little Black was six miles north to south same as today, but it spanned the full width of the county, including all modern towns from Taft to Deer Creek.
 It was named for the Little Black River.
 Deer Creek was split off in 1880 and other towns in subsequent years.